ADHD and Autism Assessments for Adults

 Includes:

-• Online questionnaires and intake forms
+• Online intake form and questionnaires

 • Comprehensive diagnostic interview of up to 3 hours